syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 {% endtabs %}

 ### Assigning Cell Types
 Assign the registered cell type to a GridControl like a normal cell type.
 The custom cell type `LinkLabelCell` acts as a hyperlink.
 The link for the LinkLabelCell will be assigned in the [Tag](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~Tag.html) property of that cell.
-This cell displays the ordinary text, but on clicking it will relocate to the link given in the Tag.
+This cell displays the ordinary text, but on clicking it will relocate to the link given in the `Tag`.
 {% tabs %}
 {% highlight c# %}